 Sugar is way more addictive than cocaine.
 So people keep eating more of it.
 I was one of them.

 I didn’t realize how addicted to sugar I was.
 I thought I was eating a healthy diet by eating low fat and counting calories.
 I was doing it all wrong and making myself sicker.

 Today, I noticed that same Snackwell’s has new packaging.
 It still says fat-free.
 But now on the front of the box it says, “without high fructose corn syrup, hydrogenated oil or artificial flavors or preservatives”.
 So you would think that this would be a healthy snack.

 But if you take a close look at the label, there is virtually no nutritional value in the cookies.
 If you look at the label, it looks like there is 14g of carbs and 9g of sugar.
 And this is just for 1 cookie.

 1985 there was 10% obesity in the United States.
 Now it is up to 35%!
 Obesity is very common.
 And it is getting worse every day.

 It makes me really sad every time I see a child who is obese.
 Or when I hear that someone died from complications of obesity.

-But my biggest frustrations comes from the fact that many doctors don’t even give their patients the correct information.
+But my biggest frustrations come from the fact that many doctors don’t even give their patients the correct information.
 I’m not sure why.
-Some say it is because of the pharmaceutical companies give them a kick-back.
+Some say it is because the pharmaceutical companies give them a kick-back.
 Others say it is because they were taught the wrong information in the first place.